-To be eligible in any form of playoff match (League championship or tie breaking), a player must have played in at least one regular season game.
+To be eligible in any form of playoff match (League championship or tie breaking), a player must have played in at least one regular season game for the team they are playing on in the playoffs.
 Forfeit wins are acceptable.
 Forfeit losses are not, nor are games as an "extra board" between members of the same team.

-E. Seedings
+E. Seeding

-Seedings will be done according to the Swiss System, which requires ranking teams from the strongest to the weakest.
+Seeding will be done according to the Swiss System, which requires ranking teams from the strongest to the weakest.
 The Performance Rating will be calculated for each team during the regular season.
 From the PR, appropriate seeding will be made.
 All fractional decimal places of PR should be used.
 To break ties, recalculate PR for the tied teams using successively less boards (1 to 5, then 1 to 4, etc.) until the tie is broken.